React ⚡️

 -

-For single components (having no children), always use self-close tags.
+For components having no children, always use a self-closed tag.

 <Foo variant="noChildren"></Foo>